Quantum computations without definite causal structure: A new resource: The quantum switch of boxes

-To imagine a way to build up the controlled gate $W_{f,g}$ from the boxes $\boxed f$ and $\boxed g$, we need to go beyond the usual language of quantum circuits, and to consider also circuits with movable wires that can be also in quantum superpositions.
+To imagine a way to build the controlled gate $W_{f,g}$ from the boxes $\boxed f$ and $\boxed g$, we need to go beyond the usual language of quantum circuits, and to consider also circuits with movable wires that can be also in quantum superpositions.
 For example, we can consider a thought experiment where the physical circuit with movable wires depicted in Fig. \ref{aaa} can be controlled by a qubit in a way that preserves superpositions, with the control qubit interacting with switches and controlling them in a correlated way, as represented in Fig. \ref{bbb}.
 Like in the Schr\"odinger cat thought experiment, in this case we would have a mechanism producing entanglement between a microscopic system (the control qubit) and a macroscopic one (the position of the switches).
-Notice however that quantum control of transformations is even more powerful than quantum entanglement, which is the feature giving rise to the classical Schr\"odinger cat experiment.
-Indeed, a control-unitary gate can be always used to generate a certain amount of entanglement.
-It is worth stressing that the subcircuit described by the oracle with quantum control has not to be meant as describing operations performed by a human observer: This would sound highly paradoxical, since in such a case, we would have to cope not just with cats in a superposition of dead/alive, but, even more dramatically, with operators whose free will can be in superposition of taking decision A or decision B.

-The open question now is whether quantum control over the geometry of the connections in the circuit is enough to physically implement all possible functions of boxes that are compatible with Quantum Mechanics.

-A circuit model in which the states of quantum systems can control the structure of a causal network immediately suggests the analogy with a quantum gravity scenario, in which the space-time geometry can be entangled with the state of physical systems.
-We argue that exhaustive analysis of higher-order transformations in quantum mechanics will provide some insight in the relation between quantum mechanics and general relativity, within a framework similar to that of Ref. \cite{causaloid}.
-Moreover, the theory of higher-order quantum computation with quantum control will provide a computational model---which should be formalized by a suitable generalization of quantum $\lambda$-calculus with classical control \cite{sv2004}---that could possibly describe a wider range of computations compared to the Quantum Turing Machine operating only at first-order, thus breaking the equivalence between Church's and Turing's notions of computation \cite{Petzold}.